Hans Conried: Television

-Live action film and stage appearances
+Stage appearances

 Conried made his Broadway debut in the Cole Porter musical Can-Can, where he played a struggling artist and sang two musical numbers.
 In 1971, he appeared in 70, Girls, 70 and two years later was a replacement performer in the revival of Irene starring Debbie Reynolds.

-His first leading film role was the independent science fiction comedy The Twonky in 1953.
-Two years later, Conried appeared as a riverboat gambler in Davy Crockett, King of the Wild Frontier.
-His other live action films include The 5,000 Fingers of Dr. T and The Shaggy D.A.

-Personal life
+Personal life and death

 Conried married Margaret Grant on January 29, 1942; they had four children.

-Death

-Conried had a long history of heart problems and suffered a stroke in 1974 and a mild heart attack in 1979.
+Conried had a long history of heart problems and had a stroke in 1974 and a mild heart attack in 1979.
 He remained active until his death on January 5, 1982, one day after suffering a major heart attack.
 His body was donated to medical science.